-The ECTA Center invites state Part C and 619 Coordinators and their state staff to participate in a two-part virtual event that will focus on the important skills and habits of systems thinking and how these skills are an important part of the Part C and 619 coordinators’ role in leading systems change.
-Through discussion and activities, the participants will examine their own skills and explore resources for supporting systems change work in their own state.
+The ECTA Center invites state Part C and 619 Coordinators and their state staff to participate in a two-part virtual event that focuses on the important skills and habits of systems thinking and how these skills are an important part of the Part C and 619 coordinators' role in leading systems change.
+Through discussion and activities, the participants examine their own skills and explore resources for supporting systems change work in their own state.

 The movement of children and their families from Part C Early Intervention to Section 619 Early Childhood Special Education Services should occur as smoothly as possible.
-Missouri will share policies and processes for addressing summer birthdays.
-New Mexico will describe their state and local infrastructure for coordination and strategies such as local agreements, transition teams and transition coaches.
+Missouri share policies and processes for addressing summer birthdays.
+New Mexico describe their state and local infrastructure for coordination and strategies such as local agreements, transition teams and transition coaches.

 The Extended Part C Option is contained in the IDEA Part C regulations.
 The policy was designed to provide states the flexibility to allow toddlers who would be eligible to receive services under Part B, Section 619 to remain in early intervention after the age of three.
 The District of Columbia and Maryland share their rationale for deciding to use the option and their implementation approaches.

 Presenters provide an overview of the national resources available to support COS training and TA, and how they might be incorporated into ongoing professional development (PD).
 State Part C and 619 leaders share information about their COS PD systems, including how they are addressing critical staff knowledge and skill development needs and impacts of training efforts on COS data quality.